 - Interest in people, desire to share with others and sensitivity to client/guest needs;

 - Advanced degree in wildlife biology, ecology, environmental education, or equivalent degree or experience;

 - Excellent driving record, training in Standard First Aid and CPR;

 - Experience interpreting the natural world and leading groups in the outdoors.

 - Positive interpersonal and social communication

-- Ability to independently manage work time and support company goals and objectives.
+- Ability to independently manage work time and support company goals, objectives and peers

-- Camping and backpacking skills and knowledge may be applicable.
+- Risk management skills and knowledge may be applicable

 Bird, mammal, and common wildflower identification; animal behavior interpretation; dominant plant/animal communities of the Northern Rockies and plains; Yellowstone, Rocky Mountain, Lewis and Clark and fur trade, cultural history; national and regional environmental issues; general ecology of regional ecosystems and organisms.
 Intimate knowledge of touring Yellowstone is essential.